What Types of First-Class Mail Are There?

 Address Quality

-Mailings sent at automation rates must achieve certain address quality protocols.
+Mailings sent at automation rates must take steps to guarantee address quality.
 These include:

 -

 CASS-certified address standardization.
-Mailing lists must have been checked with CASS-certified software within 180 days of mailing.
+Mailing lists must be checked with CASS-certified software within 180 days of mailing.

 -